 Keeping cool is key when working or playing outdoors in the summer.
 Stay cool, hydrated, sun protected and heat exhaustion educated in these fun in the summer sun months.

-As requested, today’s post is an updated version of a summer entertaining suggestion post from a couple of years ago.
-Good information is always worthy of repeating, and I am happy to share these suggestions new to the Places In The Home summer entertaining repertoire.
-Summer officially arrives in two weeks with the summer solstice gift of extra daylight.
+Summer entertaining suggestions and information is always worthy of repeating, and I am happy to share these suggestions new to the Places In The Home summer entertaining repertoire.
+Summer is in our sights , arriving with the summer solstice gift of extra daylight.
 Talk about the ultimate summer entertaining hostess gift!
 Invite vibrant color, easy entertaining tips, and fun home decor touches to the party and prepare to impress.

 Summer nights frame the art of entertaining with a canvas of color and hosting ease.
 For an evening under the stars, bring down the house lights and light the night with soft accent lighting.
 A casual yet dramatic effect can be easily achieved by strategically placing lanterns or glass jar luminaries along a walkway.